Ahmadalmuhidat/BitTrack/README.md

-A comprehensive, lightweight version control system built from scratch in C++—offering full offline control without cloud dependency.
+A comprehensive, lightweight version control system built from scratch in C++ - offering full offline control without cloud dependency.
 BitTrack provides Git-like functionality with a focus on simplicity, performance, and educational value.

 ## Features